hipc-book/hipc-book.github.io/_practicals/1-introduction_to_c-1.md

 Almost every HPC system in use today uses the Linux operating system (or a Unix variant).
 For this reason, it is expected that you will complete these practicals and the coursework on a Unix/Linux-based system.
 If you are unfamiliar with the Linux command line, there are many guides available (e.g. [The Linux command line for beginners](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview)).
 If you are currently using a Windows lab machine, you should consider rebooting into Linux.
 If you are using a machine without Linux installed, perhaps consider SSHing to a Linux machine (e.g. the **csteach** machines).
 You may complete many of the exercises successfully on a MacOS system, but will likely find differences between the commands in this lab session and those required on a Mac.

 You can use any editor of your choice to write your codes.
-Some may prefer using advanced IDEs like VScode while others might prefer terminal based editors such as `vim` or `nano`.
+Some may prefer using advanced IDEs like VS Code while others might prefer terminal based editors such as `vim` or `nano`.
 Whatever you use, you must learn how to use the editor/IDE by yourself.

 ## Getting Started With C